 — Google India (@GoogleIndia) December 5, 2017

-Head, Strategy, Tata Trusts, Raman Kalyankishan said that the trust has for many years focused on livelihood generation.
-Considering the success of the initiative has encouraged Tata Trusts to join hands with Internet Saathi to generate livelihood opportunities for women to become self-reliant.
-He also added that the trust is happy to join hands with Google and anticipate a healthy long partnership ahead.
+Tata Trust’s Head of Strategy Raman Kalyankishan said that the trust has for many years focused on livelihood generation.
+Considering the success of the initiative has encouraged Tata Trusts to join hands with Internet Saathi to provide livelihood opportunities to women to help them become self-reliant.
+He also added that the trust is happy to join hands with Google and anticipate a long and healthy partnership ahead.

 Internet Saathi has now spread to 12 states.
 It is believed to have helped over 112 million women in rural India.
 Today, there are 30,000 internet saathis working in 110,000 villages helping rural women learn using smartphones and tablets.